Chicago shootings: At least 35 shot, 1 killed in weekend gun violence across city, police say

 No one is in custody.
 CPD detectives are investigating.

-Three people were found shot in a backyard on the city's Southwest Side about an hour later, Chicago police said.
+Three people were found shot in a backyard on the city's Southwest Side about 45 minutes later, Chicago police said.

 Police said the shooting happened in the West Elsdon neighborhood's 3700-block of West 56th Street at about 11 p.m.